Secure Destruction is a cost effective, secure, and convenient way to manage mail with personal protected information.

 - Reduction of in-house costs for handling and destroying Return to Sender (RTS) mail.

 - Visibility into the process through daily automated notifications on the USPS Electronic Product Fulfillment (EPF) website.

 Mailers interested in the Secure Destruction Program must complete these steps to register:

-Use of the Intelligent Mail barcode (IMb™) for letter-sized Full Service or Basic First-Class Mail is required.
+Use of the Intelligent Mail barcode (IMb™) for letter and flat-sized Full Service or Basic First-Class Mail is required.

 Access to Electronic Product Fulfillment (EPF) website is required, because that's how the secure destruction notices will be provided.
 If you already have an ACS account or subscribe to other Address Management products, then you probably already have EPF access.